The Vital Role of Mucous Membranes in keeping you healthy

 You can see that if the spaces between cells in any filtering membrane become abnormally large, then larger particles will be permitted to enter and allergy to the environment (animals, pollens, fabrics, etc) develops.

 The next permeable membrane extends through the upper and lower respiratory systems including ears, nose and throat and the lower respiratory tract from the neck down.
 Breaches in the permeability of this membrane bring about respiratory allergies like hay fever and asthma.

 Urinary and Reproductive Tracts

-You can probably begin to name symptoms yourself for the inflammation created by mucous membrane imbalance in the urinary tract (UTI’s, cystitis) reproductive tract as well.
+You can probably begin to name symptoms yourself for the inflammation created by mucous membrane imbalance in the urinary tract (UTI’s, cystitis) and reproductive tract (endometriosis, irregular or painful menstruation) as well.
 Imagine all the pain and discomfort that could and would result from inflaming one or more of these vital barrier membranes?
 From frequent urination, stomachaches, burping and bloating, to achy joints, itchy skin, asthma, chronic sinus congestion ...and then all the organs in the body that are also lined with semipermeable "Serous" membrane.